 A sailor's delight!
 Relax while a licensed captain takes you on the sail of a lifetime with Sail San Diego.
 Or for the more adventuresome, you take the helm!
 Cruise through the blue waters of San Diego Bay and see the city from a whole new perspective.
 During January and February, you can also board their 'Marine Biologist's' boat to get up close and personal with migrating whales.

 The centerpiece of the blissful Balboa Park, the San Diego Zoo is a prolific destination for adults and children alike.
-Spread over 98.84 acres (40 hectares) of diverse landscapes, the zoo is home to an excess of 3,500 fauna that belongs to 650 species or subspecies.
-Established in the year 1916, it is one of the few non-profit wildlife conservation zones to nurture the highly-endangered Giant Panda.
-Laden with man-made habitats that emulate various topographies from around the globe, the park's most-visited exhibits includes the Monkey Trails, the Polar Bear Plunge, Elephant Odyssey, Tiger River, Koalafornia and the Panda Trek.
-Virtually every nook and corner of the zoo is made conveniently accessible by the beloved Skyfari, a gondola system that spans across nearly 75 percent of the property.
+Spread over 98.84 acres (40 hectares) of diverse landscapes, the zoo is home to an excess of 3,500 faunas that belong to 650 species or subspecies.
+Established in the year 1916, it is one of the few non-profit wildlife conservation zones to nurture the highly endangered Giant Panda.
+Laden with man-made habitats that emulate various topographies from around the globe, the park's most-visited exhibits include the Monkey Trails, the Polar Bear Plunge, Elephant Odyssey, Tiger River, Koalafornia and the Panda Trek.
+Virtually every nook and corner of the zoo is made conveniently accessible by the beloved Skyfari, a gondola system that spans nearly 75 percent of the property.

 Located right along the Navy Pier in downtown San Diego, the USS Midway Museum lends deep insights into naval aviation and one of the important chapters of American history.
 The museum is home to the iconic USS Midway, which has been one of the country's oldest aircraft carriers.
 A famed naval museum in the United States, it also shelters an arsenal of other significant carriers, most of which were crafted in Southern California.
 The museum is complete with simulators, myriad deck exhibits and the stirring Battle of Midway theater.
 The museum has also been a host to an array of private, media and sporting events.